 Health professionals must be adequately educated on the effects of marijuana.
 We recommend education minimum standards for each “professional,” including healthcare providers, teachers, lawyers, and others.
 Healthcare providers should have 2 hours per every other credit cycle, and others need similar educational requirements.
 For healthcare providers, these should include a differentiation between medical and recreational issues.
 The Chief Medical Officer can provide quarterly updates to disseminate most current guidelines and information and can work with the Nevada State Medical Association on crafting CME.

-The Governor’s bill on opioids recommends continuing education as well, so we recommend that every other cycle’s requirement be on prescription drugs/medications, with the alternate cycle on recreational (legal or illegal) drugs (alcohol, marijuana, tobacco, others)
+We recommend that for each credit cycle that the licensee should amass 2 credit hours in marijuana education, and the equivalent requirement for PAs and APRNs should taken.
+The CMO or DPBH should offer these credits in conjunction with the professional associations for each provider.

 Which guiding principle(s) does this recommendation support?